-Recommendations (

-Council response

-Publish a comprehensive review of the Long-Term Financial Plan annually, to improve transparency for stakeholders.
+Recommendations Council response Publish a comprehensive review of the Long-Term Financial Plan annually, to improve transparency for stakeholders.
 A comprehensive version of the Long-Term Financial Plan (LTFP) was adopted by Council in June 2024 and is published on the Council's website.
 At the time, the Administration committed to review, update and publish a comprehensive version of the LTFP annually in conjunction with the Annual Business Plan and Budget (ABP&B) process.
 The continuation of this process (established in 2024-25) has been incorporated as part of the 2025-26 ABP&B process.

-The comprehensive LTFP document has been reviewed by the Audit and Risk Committee in April and was included with the Draft version of this Plan for community consultation.
-The final 2025-2035 LTFP will be presented to Council by September 2025.
-This will include updated economic indicators, forecast growth from new developments, consideration of debt structuring and borrowing facilities, and key financial management principles to guide strategic decision making.

-Continue to review its inflation forecasts in its budget and forward projects at least annually.
+The comprehensive LTFP document has been reviewed by the Audit and Risk Committee in April.
+It will be included as an appendix to the Draft ABP&B in Continue to review its inflation forecasts in its budget and forward projects at least annually.
 The inflation forecasts continue to be monitored on a regular basis.
-They are:

-- considered as part of the initial review of the LTFP by the Audit and Risk Committee in November/December each year. - presented to an Elected Member briefing prior to the commencement of the draft ABP&B; and - discussed as part of the budget workshop in March, and the workshop to consider council rate increases before the adoption of the ABP&B in late May/early June.
+They are: considered as part of the initial review of the LTFP by the Audit and Risk Committee in November/December each year. presented to an Elected Member briefing prior to the commencement of the draft ABP&B and discussed as part of the budget workshop in March, and the workshop to consider council rate increases before the adoption of the ABP&B in late May/early June.
 The Finance Team also monitors the forecasts on a quarterly basis.
 Continue to monitor cost growth in its budgeting where possible, and report savings in strategic documents.
 Cost pressures and savings are monitored on a quarterly basis and advised where required as part of the ABP&B process or Quarterly Budget Reviews.
 An exercise to review and monitor costs associated with the delivery of services is being undertaken in the 2025-26 financial year and will assist to inform the 2026-27 ABP&B process.
-The monitoring of cost savings in strategic documents will be considered as part of this process.

-Continue to minimise further average rate increases above inflation, to help reduce any emerging affordability risk in the community.
+The monitoring of cost savings in Continue to minimise further average rate increases above inflation, to help reduce any emerging affordability risk in the community.
 The proposed annual rate increases are considered as part of the Annual Business Plan & Budget process in the context of forecast and actual Adelaide CPI, the cost of maintaining the services to the community, and strategic initiatives.

-Council aims to minimise any proposed rate increases, however at the same time it also needs to consider the impact of annual decisions on its ongoing financial sustainability.
+Council aims to minimise any proposed rate increases, however at the same time it also needs to consider the impact of annual decisions on its ongoing

-A copy of ESCOSA's report has been attached to this Annual Business Plan and Budget.
+A copy of ESCOSA's report has been attached to this Draft Annual Business Plan and Budget.
 It can also be accessed from ESCOSA's website: www.escosa.sa.gov.au.